open-keychain/open-keychain/OpenKeychain/src/main/res/raw-ar/help_changelog.md

   * Keyserver query based on machine-readable output
   * Lock navigation drawer on tablets
   * Suggestions for emails on creation of keys
-  * Sök i offentliga nyckellistor
+  * Search in public key lists
   * And much more improvements and fixes…